-Economic research, consulting, and litigation support dealing with ocean resources and ocean-related industries and markets.
+Economic Research, Consulting, and Litigation Support ocean economics dealing with ocean resources and ocean-related industries and markets.
 Ocean economics

 Ocean Conservation Initiative:

 Pro bono services offered to support research, policy, and litigation initiatives aimed at conserving ocean health, protecting marine mammals and sea turtles, and reducing industrial harvests of forage fish.

 American Commodities, Incorporated, Expert witness for U.S. seafood importer (plaintiff); breach of contract/ fraud/ organized crime (RICO) associated with frozen shrimp products from China routinely exported to the U.S.A. as products of Malaysia in order to circumvent U.S. anti-dumping duties on Chinese shrimp imports.

 World Wildlife Fund/Marine Stewardship Council.
 Market-based incentives to encourage sustainable world fisheries; quantitative indicators to certify that seafood products reaching U.S. markets were sustainably harvested.